Bruna-Andelieri/rock-in-class/README.md

  ### Wireframes

- I have created wireframes for the key pages of the site, utilizing Balsamiq for the design.
-The following are the wireframes for the main pages:
+ I have created wireframes for the key pages of the site, utilizing Paint3D for the design.
+The following wireframes for the main pages: